SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 ## Drawing more complex figures

 Let's look at a few exercises about how we can draw figures on the console with more complex logic.
-To solve these tasks, we need to think more about the program logic before we begin writing.
+To solve these problems, we need to think more about the program logic before we begin writing.

 ### Example: Sunglasses